influxdata/telegraf/README.md

   ## queue_dir = Sprintf("%s%s%s%s%d", os.TempDir(), string(os.PathSeparator),
   ##                     "logzio-buffer", string(os.PathSeparator), time.Now().UnixNano())

+Telegraf is an agent for collecting, processing, aggregating, and writing metrics.

+Design goals are to have a minimal memory footprint with a plugin system so that developers in the community can easily add support for collecting metrics.

+Telegraf is plugin-driven and has the concept of 4 distinct plugin types:

+1. [Input Plugins](#input-plugins) collect metrics from the system, services, or 3rd party APIs
+2. [Processor Plugins](#processor-plugins) transform, decorate, and/or filter metrics
+3. [Aggregator Plugins](#aggregator-plugins) create aggregate metrics (e.g. mean, min, max, quantiles, etc.)
+4. [Output Plugins](#output-plugins) write metrics to various destinations

+New plugins are designed to be easy to contribute, we'll eagerly accept pull requests and will manage the set of plugins that Telegraf supports.

+## Contributing

 There are many ways to contribute:
 - Fix and [report bugs](https://github.com/influxdata/telegraf/issues/new)
 - [Improve documentation](https://github.com/influxdata/telegraf/issues?q=is%3Aopen+label%3Adocumentation)